ZhoutaoBi/Ros-lidar-location/README.md

 	ls /dev/tty* 	//Check whether the function is enabled successfully, for example, /dev/ttyS3

-##5、Test radar reading data,Place the lsn10p package into the src workspace
+## Test radar reading data,Place the lsn10p package into the src workspace

  Operate according to radar documentation the example of the radar data is as follows: